 That’s when I started looking for other culprits, with the most likely suspect being site speed.
 This site’s speed is particularly egregious, with a load time of more than 10 seconds.
 It is established that site speed is a factor in Google’s search rankings, but would poor speed be enough to tank an entire site’s ratings?

-As part of that larger research, here is my Q&A with Penni Stanton from Kabo Creative.
-Stanton is a CIM qualified marketer turned website developer, who was gracious enough to answer a few questions about this client and the bigger issue of site speed.
+As part of that larger research, here is my Q&A with Penni Pickering from Kabo Creative.
+Pickering is a CIM qualified marketer turned website developer, who was gracious enough to answer a few questions about this client and the bigger issue of site speed.

 How likely is it that a site that loads this slowly is actually being impacted by negative ranking factors due to the load speed?

 I won’t pretend I can reveal the secrets of the almighty Google algorithm, but we can make some educated statements on the impact of page load speed.

 Way back in 2010, the Google Webmasters blog stated “we’re including a new signal in our search ranking algorithms: site speed”.
 The piece went on to explain that it was a minor ranking signal, and secondary to the much more important aspect of content relevancy to search request.

 Fast forward to 2018, and Google has recently announced that mobile search will now also be taking load speed into account with the new Speed Update.
 Again, the announcement refers to content relevancy still being a more important factor and they have made clear that only the slowest loading sites will be affected.